DataDog/hiring-engineers/answers.md

 ### Datadog Use Case

 Only today I was having issues with my brodband , this seems to be a trend at the minute in my area.
-Given datadogs great capabilities in looking at large amounts of data , it would be useful for my brodband provider to utilise datadog to analysize data in areas where the service has gone done.
-Looking at data on users currently using service, their location and time of incidents to try and spot anomalies and avoid issues in the future.
+Given datadogs great capabilities in handling and analysing large amounts of data , it would be useful for my brodband provider to use datadog to investigate data in areas where the service has gone down often.
+Looking into the data for users in these areas currently using service, their location and time of incidents, to try and spot anomalies and avoid issues in the future.